simularium/simularium-viewer/README.md

 ## Run an example app locally

-1. Run `npm install` to install the dependencies.
+1. Run `npm run install-examples` to install the dependencies.
 2. Run `npm start`
 3. Navigate to `http://localhost:8080/public/` - the `/` at the end is required

-This will run the example in `/examples/Viewer.tsx`, demonstrating the viewer's functionality.
+This will run the example in `/examples/src/`, demonstrating the viewer's functionality.

 ---